Traffic Commissioner's Public Inquiry

 How we can help

-We have a good track record in Public Inquiries based on our approach of demonstrating what we (you and us) have done to correct the problems, answering the Traffic Commissioner’s questions as to whether the operator is fit to continue to operate or not.
+We have a good track record of supporting operators in preparation for Public Inquiries and demonstrating what we (you and us) have done to correct the problems, answering the Traffic Commissioner’s questions as to whether the operator is fit to continue to operate or not.

 In addition, Transport Managers and Consultants can provide the support you need to address the issues through mentoring, training and audit.